joannaleecy/windows-uwp-pr.ja-jp/windows-apps-src/layout/navigate-between-two-pages.md

 >
 >     if (rootFrame.Content == null)
 >     {
->         // When the navigation stack isn&#39;t restored navigate to the first page,
+>         // When the navigation stack isn't restored navigate to the first page,
 >         // configuring the new page by passing required information as a navigation
 >         // parameter
 >         rootFrame.Navigate(typeof(Page1), e.Arguments);